-Disagreement shall be resolved through the appropriate steps of the grievance procedure.
+Disagreement shall be resolved through the appropriate step of the griever.

-25.4 On-the-Job Training
+23.4 On-the-Job Training

 Where on-the-job training is to occur, it will typically be offered to the most senior employee in the appropriate classification within the work group.
 However, if the on-the-job training is taking place as a result of a need to improve job performance, or as a means to train an employee who has no experience in the technique being taught, the selection will be based on department need.